 - Let yourself experience grief.
 Although you may be feel a little silly for grieving a child that was never yours, I can assure you it is not a silly feeling.
 It is a real loss for you.
 Your hopes have taken a hit, and it is okay to let yourself experience grief.
 If you do not allow yourself to grieve, it will be nearly impossible to move on.

 - Reach out to those that understand.
-There are groups out there that know exactly what you are going through.
+There are groups and forums out there that know exactly what you are going through.
 Hearing from other survivors can be more comforting during this time than speaking with someone who has not been on your journey.

 - Get back on the horse.
 When you have let yourself grieve and a sufficient amount of time has passed, move forward with your adoption plan.
 You can still be a family to the right child.
 You may have experienced hurt, loss, and heartbreak, but you can still have the joy that comes from having a family.
 Don’t let the what ifs stop you from adopting.